-- Preview Email Newsletter

 *

 Seven Clemson University faculty were honored at a Faculty Excellence Celebration Dinner on Thursday, February 27, at the Clyde V. Madren Center.
-Hosted jointly by the Clemson University Foundation and the Office of the Provost, the celebration underscored the transformative impact that endowed chairs and awarded faculty more PR
+Hosted jointly by the Clemson University Foundation and the Office of the Provost, the celebration underscored the transformative impact that endowed chairs and awarded faculty have on advancing the University's research and a more PR

 Berks to Host Lecture on the 'The Quantum Identity Crisis of Molecular Hydrogen' (10)